flame-engine/awesome-flame/README.md

 - [Bob Box](https://github.com/fireslime/bounce_box) - A simple casual game that you can play with one finger.
 Tap to stop, avoid obstacles!
 By [FireSlime](https://fireslime.xyz)
 - [Snaake!](https://github.com/lucasnlm/snaake-flutter) - A simple casual snake game.
 By [lucasnlm](https://github.com/lucasnlm)
 - [Ghost Rigger](https://github.com/Float-like-a-dash-Sting-like-a-dart/GhostRigger) - A cyberpunk inspired puzzle game, build for Flutter Hackathon Hack20.
 By [b099l3](https://github.com/b099l3) and [ernestoyaquello](https://github.com/ernestoyaquello)
+- [Maze generation](https://github.com/Dannark/FlameExamples) - An algorithm example of how to implement a maze generation for your games.

 #### Endless Runner